anshul-garg27/atlassian-prep/Interview_Preparation/Code_Design/04_File_System_Design.md

         if not file_node.is_file:
             raise IsADirectoryError(f"Cannot delete directory with delete_file: {path}")

-        # Propagate size decrease to ancestors
+        # ★ Propagate size decrease to ALL ancestors
         size_to_remove = file_node.size
         current = parent
         while current is not None: